- Home

 6. Belfast

-Belfast is also a vibrant, cosmopolitan, and compact city with a rich history and culture – and there are dozens of museums, theatres, pubs, and restaurants to visit.
+Belfast is a vibrant, cosmopolitan, and compact city with a rich history and culture – and there are dozens of museums, theatres, pubs, and restaurants to visit.

-Though it’s by no means an unsafe city, the overall crime rate in Belfast was 34% higher than in the rest of County Antrim.
+Though it’s by no means an unsafe city, the overall crime rate in Belfast in 2023 was higher than in the rest of County Antrim.
 This might be one of the reasons why some retirees decide to live outside Belfast in one of the many attractive villages that dot the coastline – such as Ballycastle, Glenarm, and Portstewart.

 If you enjoy exploring the great outdoors, the wider County Antrim has much to offer – from windswept beaches to craggy castles and, of course, the legendary Giant’s Causeway.